51 Notable alumni of

 -

-Robert John Brinker is an American financial advisor and radio host.
+Robert John Brinker was an American financial advisor and radio host.
 From 1986 to 2018, Brinker hosted the syndicated financial radio show Moneytalk.
 He previously had a show on local New York radio on WMCA.
 Prior to that Brinker hosted talk radio programs on WCAU (now WPHT) and WWDB in Philadelphia.

 -